Parthsadaria/Parthsadaria/README.md

 ---

-AI & ML student obsessed with automation, and building things that actually work.
+AI & ML student obsessed with automation(& reverse engineering stuff too :p) , and building things that actually work.
 Currently deep into ML, web dev, and anything that makes people go *"wait, how?"*

 ---